The Formation of Clusters of Stars and Brown Dwarfs

 Since 2001, I have been performing some of the world's most complex computer simulations of star formation.
 The first calculation was of a relatively small 50 solar-mass star-forming cloud.
 It was purely hydrodynamical and performed in collaboration with Ian Bonnell (University of St Andrews) and Volker Bromm (Harvard-Smithsonian Center for Astrophysics) and was press released in April 2002.
 This was followed by 3 more hydrodynamical calculations investigating the effects of the star formation process on variations of the initial conditions and heating of the gas.
 The hydrodynamical simulations have culminated in a large-scale simulation of a 500 solar-mass cloud that formed more than 1250 stars and brown dwarfs and enabled the statistical properties of stars to be compared in detail with observations.

-More recently, I have been including radiative transfer and magnetic fields into the simulations.
-The effects of these processes on the star formation process have been investigated by repeating the original 50 solar-mass calculations (below), but including radiative transfer and magnetic fields.
+Since 2008, I have been including radiative transfer and magnetic fields in the simulations.
+The effects of these processes on the star formation process were initially investigated by repeating the original 50 solar-mass calculations (below), but including radiative transfer and magnetic fields.
 The work with magnetic fields was done with Daniel Price and animations can be found at his website.

-My most recent star cluster calculations are of 500 solar-mass clouds and includes radiative feedback.
-For calculations with different metallicities have been performed to date.
-Each produces 170-198 stars and brown dwarfs, including dozens of multiple stellar systems, the properties of which are in good agreement with observed stellar systems.
+Since 2012, I have performed star cluster formation calculations of 500 solar-mass clouds that include radiative transfer.
+These calculations typically produce 130-250 stars and brown dwarfs, including dozens of multiple stellar systems, the properties of which are in good agreement with observed stellar systems.
+In 2014, I published my first study of the effects of metallicity on star cluster formation by varying the opacity in the calculations.

-My largest radiation hydrodynamical star cluster formation simulations to date are of 500 solar-mass molecular clouds which collapse to produce a stars clusters containing 170-198 stars and brown dwarfs.
+My large radiation hydrodynamical star cluster formation simulations were of 500 solar-mass molecular clouds which collapsed to produce a stars clusters containing 170-198 stars and brown dwarfs.
 Animations of these simulations showing both the column density and temperature were created.
 Click on the images below for more detail and to view the animations.

 The largest hydrodynamical star cluster formation simulation was that of a 500 solar-mass molecular cloud which collapsed to produce a star cluster containing more than 1250 stars and brown dwarfs (Bate 2009a).
 Animations of this simulation were created in both 2-D and 3-D. Click on the images below for more detail and to view the animations.